PicsArt/cppbind/docs/03_get_started/06_templates.rst

 .. note::
     CppBind supports types inherited from a specialized template, e.g., ``class TaskList: public Stack<Task>``.
-    And to generate bindings for a type inherited from a template(has CppBind API), you must specify the base type's full name, e.g., ``class TaskList<T>: public cppbind::example::Stack<T>``.
+    And to generate bindings for a type inherited from a template type (has CppBind API), you must specify full name of the base type, e.g., ``class TaskList<T>: public cppbind::example::Stack<T>``.

 .. collapse:: Generated bindings